 - Description: Medical devices running on outdated software are vulnerable to known exploits and security breaches.

-- Example: An MRI machine running on outdated software was exploited through a known vulnerability, causing system malfunction and data loss.
+- Example: A known vulnerability exploited an MRI machine running on outdated software, causing system malfunction and data loss.

 4. Vulnerable Wireless Communication